Magyx/falcraft/README.md

    ```
    Get your API key at [fal.ai/dashboard/keys](https://fal.ai/dashboard/keys)

-   **Note:** Wrap your API key in quotes to handle special characters.
+   **Note:** Wrap your API key in quotes to handle the special characters.

 That's it!
 Your key is saved to `config/falcraft/api-key.txt`.